 Usage

-Use the Present Simple for routines, facts, and things that are generally true.
-It also appears in timetables and instructions.
+Use the Present Simple for repeated actions, facts, and things that are generally true.
+It can also describe scheduled events and give instructions.

 Sign In